Dameon Pierce: 2023

 Due to struggles in 2023, Pierce lost the first-string running back job to Devin Singletary.
 On December 24, 2023, Pierce returned a kickoff for a 98-yard touchdown against the Cleveland Browns in the 36–22 loss.
 Pierce finished the season with only 416 rushing yards averaging 2.8 yards per carry, along with only two touchdowns, both down from his rookie season.
 Pierce also had 13 catches for 101 yards, and no touchdowns.

 2024

 Pierce made 11 appearances for the Texans during the 2024 season, but worked primarily as a backup to Joe Mixon.
 In 40 rushing attempts, he logged 293 yards and two touchdowns.

 2025

 Pierce began the 2025 season as Houston's third-string running back behind Woody Marks and Nick Chubb.
-In four appearances for the team, he recorded 26 scoreless rushing yards on 10 attempts.
-Pierce was waived by the Texans on November 20, 2025, ahead of the team's Week 12 matchup against the Buffalo Bills.
+In four appearances for the team, he recorded 26 rushing yards on 10 attempts.
+Pierce was waived by the Texans on November 20, 2025.

+Kansas City Chiefs

+On November 23, 2025, the Kansas City Chiefs signed Pierce to their practice squad.
+He was promoted to the active roster on December 20.

+Philadelphia Eagles

+On March 19, 2026, Pierce signed to a one-year, $1.29 million contract with the Philadelphia Eagles.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad the next day.